Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific to the correct answer.
-They avoid the answer words.
-They highlight key aspects like magic, special schools, and a trio of friends.
-Could be slightly more distinct but are effective.
+The informed clues are excellent.
+They are highly specific to 'Harry Potter and the Sorcerer's Stone' (e.g., 'unusual letter', 'wizard', 'school of magic') without using any words from the answer.
+They provide distinct, clear angles that directly point to the correct book.

 ✅ Strengths:
 - Generally specific and relate to correct answer